john9francis/pointers/references.md

 ```
 ^^ This way is actually easier than the similar thing with pointers

+We did a similar experiment with pointer in the last tutorial.
+In my opinion, the references function was easier to code, so let's see if one of them is faster than the other.

 testing pointer speed vs reference speed with functions